unoplatform/uno/doc/articles/get-started-vscode.md

 ### Workaround

-You can use both the Uno Platform and C# Dev Kit extensions but not simulteanously.
+You can use both the Uno Platform and C# Dev Kit extensions but not simultaneously.
 The easiest way to accomplish this is to [create profiles](https://code.visualstudio.com/docs/editor/profiles) inside VSCode.
-Using this method you can:
+Using this method, you can:

 1. Create one profile for **Uno Platform**
 2. Disable, if installed, C# Dev Kit extension